FAQ for Doctor

 The PURE Index Test is a follow-up urine test after an abnormal PSA (PSA level >4ng/mL).
 It is a simple, non-invasive test with high accuracy of PCa risk evaluation.
-By specifically assessing the risk for prostate cancer after an abnormal screening result, the PURE Index Test could help 66% low-risk men to avoid having a prostate biopsy, while distinguishing men with an elevated risk who may benefit from early intervention.
+By specifically assessing the risk for prostate cancer after an abnormal screening result, the PURE Index Test could help avoid around 40% unnecessary biopsy, while distinguishing men with an elevated risk who may benefit from early intervention.

 PURE Index Test measures the polyamine levels in urine.
-Levels of these biomarkers are combined with the patient’s clinical information and PSA level.
-Then, it is processed using a sophisticated algorithm to calculate a patient’s individualized risk of finding prostate cancer if a prostate biopsy were to be performed.
+Level of the biomarker is combined with the patient’s clinical information and PSA level.
+Then, it is processed using a validated algorithm to calculate a patient’s individualized risk of finding prostate cancer if a prostate biopsy were to be performed.

 The PURE Index Test does not provide a diagnosis of prostate cancer.
 Instead, it is an evaluation of a patient’s risk for prostate cancer.
 The PURE Index is designed to help evaluate the necessity of performing a prostate biopsy.